usfviz/awesome-dataviz-team-final/README.md

 ### Data Description
-Historical sales data for 45 Walmart stores located in different regions
+Historical sales data for 45 Walmart stores located in different regions, we are only focusing on 2012 data.

 Features:
 * Store - the store number (categorical)